To download/save this report in PDF format, please click here

 If you plan to bring representatives or technicians to the U.S. for training, you should be aware that Panamanian nationals need a valid visa.
 Visa applicants should go to the following link: http://panama.usembassy.gov/non-immigrant_visas.html.

-U.S. Companies that require travel of foreign businesspersons from Panama to the United States should be advised that visa issuance is managed by the U.S. Department of State’s Consular Section rather than the U.S. Department of Commerce.
+U.S. Companies that require travel of foreign businesspersons from Panama to the U.S. should be advised that visa issuance is managed by the U.S. Department of State’s Consular Section rather than the U.S. Department of Commerce.
 Visa applicants should go to the following links:

 Panama has an excellent telecommunications infrastructure which includes broadband internet services, calling card availability, public phone services, and many public places around Panama City and other major cities to access the internet services and international phone calls.
 Direct dialing is available to more than 150 countries worldwide.
 The cell phone service is based on the GSM technology and you can buy prepaid SIM chips for unlocked GSM phones on the street.
 There are 170 radio stations and five television stations in Panama.
 There is cable TV service as well as satellite-based services.

 Buses and taxis are readily available in urban areas.
-Taxi fares are low and usually range from US$ 2-10 depending on the trip's length.
+Taxi fares are low and usually range from $2-10 depending on the trip's length.
+Taxi services from hotels are typically more expensive but the cars are in better condition and it is generally safer.
 Congestion in the Panama City metro area is a rapidly increasing problem, but since the metro area is relatively compact, taxi service is the best way to get around.
 The Government of Panama is executing a plan for a fully integrated bus and metro transit system to deal with the congestion.

-Transportation from Tocumen International Airport into Panama City can be made by a special taxi service, with prices between US$ 30 - $35 depending on the size of the taxis.
+Transportation from Tocumen International Airport into Panama City can be made by a special taxi service, with prices between $30-35 depending on the size of the taxi.
 Taxis may be shared with other passengers.
 Car rentals are available.
 There is no bus service at the airport.